Amon G. Carter Stadium

-Amon G. Carter Stadium is an open-air football stadium on the campus of Texas Christian University in Fort Worth, Texas.
-It is the home stadium of the TCU Horned Frogs football team.
-It is named after Amon G. Carter, a prominent Fort Worth businessman, newspaper publisher, and city booster.
-Amon G. Carter stadium has several popular nicknames, the most popular being "The Carter" and "Hell's Half Acre" (a reference to the site in Fort Worth's Wild West past, which was located near the stadium).
+Amon G. Carter Stadium is an open-air college football stadium in the southern United States, located on the campus of Texas Christian University in Fort Worth, Texas.
+The home stadium of the TCU Horned Frogs football team, it is named after Amon G. Carter, a prominent Fort Worth businessman, newspaper publisher, and city booster.
+The venue has several popular nicknames, the most popular being "The Carter" and "Hell's Half Acre" (a reference to the site in Fort Worth's Wild West past, which was located near the stadium).

 Between 2010 and 2012, the stadium underwent a $164 million reconstruction project.
 In 2019, the stadium underwent an additional $118 million east-side expansion.